jagajastic/3page-site/README.md

 # Setup

-Make sure you jave internet connection for the Bootstrap to load.
+Make sure you have internet connection for the Bootstrap to load.

-Clone and ipen the Index file on your browser
+Clone and open the Index file on your browser